AdobeDocs/target.en/help/main/c-integrating-target-with-mac/mcp/target-mcp.md

 Before connecting the [!DNL Adobe Target] MCP server to your MCP client, ensure the following:

 * You have an active [!DNL Adobe Target] license (Adobe Experience Cloud subscription) with an Adobe Experience Platform organization.
-* You have a supported MCP-compatible application (currently Claude Web, Claude Desktop, Claude Code, or Cursor).
+* You have a supported MCP-compatible application (currently Claude Web, Claude Desktop, Claude Code, Cursor, or ChatGPT).
 * You have [!DNL Adobe Target] permissions configured in Adobe Admin Console:
   * **Observer** role: read-only tools
   * **Editor** role: read + create tools